Ultri-Izzup/ultri-website/sharedchain.com/docs/proposal/info/index.md

 **What are significant technical challenges you expect to solve during the project, if any?)**

 The biggest burden will be deploying and scaling the WASM server side, WASM is still relatively new territory.
-We’ll be using Wasmer, so much of the hard work is already done for use.
+We’ll be using Wasmer, so much of the hard work is already done for us.
 Meeting the burden of security required to enable some of the Bitcoin interactions will be costly, but there is a clear path.

 **Describe the ecosystem of the project, and how you will engage with relevant actors and promote the outcomes?**